vickydepasupil/TwitterSentimentAnalysis/README.md

 <div>
 <h3>Happiest Countries</h3>
 <img src="https://user-images.githubusercontent.com/29102307/28251077-4d96f3ea-6aa8-11e7-8458-3d208a413bd6.png" width="900">
-<p>Using the geographic tags included in tweets, the average tweet mood was computed per country.</p>
-<p>This was an algorithm we had to try to develop on our own, and the top five I got are shown above.</p>
+<p>Using the geographic tags included in tweets, the average tweet mood was computed per country.
+This was an algorithm we had to try to develop on our own, and the top five I got are shown above.</p>
 </div>

 <div>
 <h3>Top 10 Hashtags and Words</h3>
 <img src="https://user-images.githubusercontent.com/29102307/28251075-4d95eb08-6aa8-11e7-8df4-77c2acf5e810.png" width="900">
 <p>Another algorithm we developed on our own.
-Frequency calculations were made on the data to identify the top used hashtags and words.</p>
+Frequency calculations were made to identify the top used hashtags and words.</p>
 <img src="https://user-images.githubusercontent.com/29102307/28251074-4d8d5024-6aa8-11e7-9248-f9484f335c68.png" width="900">
 </div>

-<h4>Available Links to Resources, Notes</h4>
+<h3>Available Links to Resources, Notes</h3>
 <p>Porter Stemmer: https://github.com/kristopolous/Porter-Stemmer</p>
 <p>Corpus: Given as soft copy, as far as I can recall</p>
 <p>Molang gifs: http://www.funnyjunk.com/Molang/funny-pictures/5549251#a1540c_5548807</p>
 <p>Default user photo: I can't locate the link anymore, I'm sorry!
 Please let me know if you have it.</p>